IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

       standardized.

-4. The processed sequences are written by Dataflow to [Cloud Storage] in the [TFRecord] format, which is a serialization format preferred by TensorFlow.
+4. The processed sequences are written by Dataflow to [Cloud Storage] in the [TFRecord] format, which is a serialization format native to TensorFlow.

-5. The files containing TFRecords are read by the [tf.data] API of TensorFlow and eventually transformed into a dataset of appropriated padded batches of sequential data.
+5. The files containing TFRecords are read by the [tf.data] API of TensorFlow and eventually transformed into a dataset of appropriately padded batches of sequential data.

 The source code of what follows can be found in the following repository: